tzapu/WiFiManager/README.md

 See ["Installing Arduino libraries"](https://www.arduino.cc/en/Guide/Libraries) and use the Importing a .zip Library method or preferably use manual installation as you can checkout the release from github and use that.
 This makes it easier to keep current with updates.
 Installing using the  Library Manager does not work with this version of the library.

 ####  Checkout from github
-__Github version works with release 2.0.0 or newer of the [ESP8266 core for Arduino](https://github.com/esp8266/Arduino)__
+Github version works with release 2.0.0 or newer of the [ESP8266 core for Arduino](https://github.com/esp8266/Arduino)
-- Checkout library to your Arduino libraries folder
+- Checkout [library](https://github.com/kentaylor/WiFiManager) to your Arduino libraries folder.
+Must be [https://github.com/kentaylor/WiFiManager](https://github.com/kentaylor/WiFiManager) version.

 ### Using
 - Include in your sketch